Do You Have to Add a Teenager to Your Car Insurance in Texas? (2026)

 When to add a teen driver in Texas

-In Texas, parents and caregivers aren’t legally required to add a teen with a learner’s permit to their insurance.
+In Texas, parents and caregivers don‘t legally have to add a teen with a learner’s permit to their insurance.
 But it might be a good idea anyway.
+Most insurers require you to list every licensed driver in your household on your policy, even if they drive infrequently.

 Once your teen has a provisional license, you need to insure them.